Riverside (Duluth)

 Riverside is a neighborhood in Duluth, Minnesota, United States.

 Grand Avenue, Riverside Drive, and Spring Street are three of the main routes in the community.

-The neighborhood is located along the banks of the Saint Louis River and Spirit Lake.
+Riverside is located along the banks of the Saint Louis River and Spirit Lake.
 The Willard Munger Bicycle Trail passes through the neighborhood.

+History

 The 1918 McDougall Duluth Shipbuilding Company was located there on Spring Street, now the site of the Spirit Lake Marina.